 - wash with a PH balanced wash for sensitive skin such as Dermaveen®, Aveeno® Cetaphil®, QV®,

-- use an unperfumed moisturiser such as aqueous cream or sorbolene.
-These are the only products suitable for the vulva, penis and around the anus.
+- use an unperfumed moisturiser such as aqueous cream or sorbolene, on the vulva, penis and around the anus.

 Never use these products inside the vagina or anus – warm water only should be used here.

-- medicated skin treatments (unless prescribed by your healthcare professional)
+- Medicated skin treatments (unless prescribed by your clinician)

-- daily use of panty liners or pads (only use during your period)
+- Daily use of panty liners or pads (unless during your period)

 Sexual activity and genital skin care

 If condoms are not being used, then oil-based lube can be used.
-Alternatively, any vegetable-based oil can also be used such as olive, coconut or almond oils.
+This can include vegetable oils such as olive, coconut or almond oil.

 Vaginal discharge

 The vagina contains lots of good bacteria called lactobacilli which thrive in this acidic area.
-Lactobacilli are essential for protecting the vagina and keeping it healthy.
+Lactobacilli are essential for keeping the vagina healthy and protected.

-Sometimes, just by stopping douching or using perfumed wash products the symptoms will resolve without the need for medication but it’s a good idea to see a doctor if they don’t improve.
+Sometimes, just by stopping douching or using perfumed wash products this discharge will resolve without the need for medication but it’s a good idea to get it checked if it does not improve.

 Vulval/vaginal irritation and infection

-The skin of the vulva is very delicate making irritation common.
-Irritation can be a sign of infection.
-It’s a good idea to see a GP if you’re experiencing vulval/vaginal symptoms such as itch or a new discharge.
+The skin of the vulva is very sensitive, so irritation is common.
+Irritation can sometimes be a sign of infection.
+It’s a good idea to see a Clinician if you’re experiencing vulval/vaginal symptoms such as itch or a new discharge.

 Overgrowth of bacteria